sergio11/traffic_sentinel_architecture/README.md

 - **MinIO 📦:** An object storage server compatible with Amazon S3 API used for storing images and files in a scalable and high-performance manner.
 - **HAproxy 🔄:** An open-source load balancer used for improving the availability and reliability of the platform, ensuring smooth traffic management and distribution.

-## 🚀 Getting Started

-To begin using Traffic Sentinel, follow these steps:

-1. Clone the Traffic Sentinel repository.
-2. Install the required dependencies using the provided instructions.
-3. Configure each layer and service according to the setup guide.
-4. Run the platform using the designated start commands for each component.

-## 🤝 Contributing

-We welcome contributions from the community.
-Feel free to open issues, suggest enhancements, or submit pull requests to help enhance Traffic Sentinel.

-## 📝 License

-This project is licensed under the [MIT License](LICENSE).

 ## Tools screenshots

 In this section some details of the components that make the project possible will be shown and explained.